A proof of the Baum-Connes conjecture for real semisimple Lie groups with coefficients on flag varieties: The Baum-Connes Conjecture on Flag Varieties

 is an isomorphism.

-By Proposition \ref{AssembleforGUrealssorbit}, the vertical maps on the left face of Commuting Diagram \ref{The six term 3D commuting diagram} are isomorphisms.
-Moreover by induction we can get that the vertical maps on the right face are isomorphism too, hence by a 5-lemma-argument we get the middle vertical maps are also isomorphisms, i.e. for $Z_{i+1}$,
+By Proposition \ref{prop: AssembleforGUrealssorbit}, the vertical maps on the left face of \eqref{The six term 3D commuting diagram} are isomorphisms.
+Moreover by induction assumption the vertical maps on the right face are isomorphism too, hence by a 5-lemma-argument we get the middle vertical maps are also isomorphisms, i.e. for $\mathcal{Z}_{i+1}$,

 is an isomorphism.